-- Hardware, Software (Theory)

-- Spreadsheets (Excel)
+Spreadsheets (Excel)

-- 3D Imaging (Paint 3D and Photos)

-- Coding Design (Python)
+Coding Design and Minecraft Makecode

-- Robotics (LEGO)
+Robotics (LEGO)

-- Introduction to the Internet & Social Media (Theory)

-- investigate the role of hardware and software in managing, controlling and securing the movement of and access to data in networked digital systems. - design and implement a security system to protect data transmissions within a social media information system. - analyse simple compression of data and how content data are separated from presentation. - develop techniques for acquiring, storing and validating quantitative and qualitative data from a range of sources, considering privacy and security requirements. - analyse and visualise data to create information and address complex problems, and model processes, entities and their relationships using structured data. - create interactive solutions for sharing ideas and information online, considering social contexts and legal responsibilities. - precisely define and decompose real-world problems, taking into account functional and non-functional requirements and including interviewing stakeholders to identify needs.
+investigate the role of hardware and software in managing, controlling and securing the movement of and access to data in networked digital systems.

+design and implement a security system to protect data transmissions within a social media information system.

+analyse simple compression of data and how content data are separated from presentation. develop techniques for acquiring, storing and validating quantitative and qualitative data from a range of sources, considering privacy and security requirements.

+analyse and visualise data to create information and address complex problems, and model processes, entities and their relationships using structured data.

+create interactive solutions for sharing ideas and information online, considering social contexts and legal responsibilities.

+precisely define and decompose real-world problems, taking into account functional and non-functional requirements and including interviewing stakeholders to identify needs.

-Semester Elective Digital Technologies B: Semester Two - DTB Digital Technologies B
+Digital Technologies B: Year 10 - DTB

+Digital Technologies B